aligent/shopify-docker/README.md

 Our custom Shopify wrapper provides simplified and automated versions of commonly used Shopify CLI commands to streamline your workflow:

-- ```shopify theme pull``` When run without any arguments, this command automatically uses the store URL, access token, and theme ID specified during the setup process, saving you time and ensuring consistency.
+- ```shopify theme pull``` When run without any arguments, this command automatically uses the SHOPIFY_STORE, SHOPIFY_ACCESS_TOKEN, and THEME_ID in the environment variables specified during the setup process, saving you time and ensuring consistency.
 If you need to provide specific arguments, the original Shopify theme pull functionality is still available by including them explicitly in the command.

-- ```shopify theme dev up``` This is a shorthand command for running shopify theme dev with predefined arguments: --password="$SHOPIFY_ACCESS_TOKEN", --store="$SHOPIFY_STORE", and --nodelete.
+- ```shopify theme dev up``` This is a shorthand command for running shopify theme dev with predefined arguments: ```--password=$SHOPIFY_ACCESS_TOKEN```, ```--store=$SHOPIFY_STORE```, and ```--nodelete```.
 It simplifies starting the development server by automatically feeding in the required authentication and store details.

 - ```shopify theme list``` Lists all available themes and their details for your Shopify store.
 This command helps you quickly view and manage your themes without needing additional parameters.

-- ```shopify theme push``` This command is DISABLED in the development environment to prevent themes from being pushed directly, ensuring that all deployments go through the designated deployment pipeline for better version control and consistency.
+- ```shopify theme push``` This command is **DISABLED** in the development environment to prevent themes from being pushed directly, ensuring that all deployments go through the designated deployment pipeline for better version control and consistency.

 - ```shopify show store-config``` Displays the current environment variables related to your Shopify store configuration.
 This command outputs the values for SHOPIFY_STORE, THEME_ID, and SHOPIFY_ACCESS_TOKEN, allowing you to quickly review the current setup without opening configuration files manually.